 Biography of Richard A. "Dick" Foreman

-The Company specializes in cash positive communications properties in major growth markets and has served a number of major broadcasters in the acquisition and divestiture of broadcast facilities, with his firm generally ranking among the top 20 media brokers in the country.
+The Company specializes in cash positive communications properties in major growth markets and has served several major broadcasters in the acquisition and divestiture of broadcast facilities, with his firm generally ranking among the top 20 media brokers in the country.

 In addition to broadcasting, Foreman is also involved in specialized mobile radio transactions, in the past representing such regional bell operating companies as PACTEL communications and NYNEX.

-In the past Foreman has engineered a number of interesting media transactions, such as the 1988 swap involving radio stations held by Viacom Broadcasting and Keymarket Communications, the largest radio media exchange to that time; the first radio duopoly involving two publicly held companies (ABC/Jefferson Pilot) in 1994 and the engineering of the first de-asterisking of a public television station (WQEX) in 1999.
+In the past Foreman has engineered several interesting media transactions, such as the 1988 swap involving radio stations held by Viacom Broadcasting and Keymarket Communications, the largest radio media exchange to that time.

-Since its inception Foreman Associates has closed media transactions in excess of $2.25 billion dollars, including group transactions with NewMarket Media, Fritz Broadcasting, Black River Broadcasting, Nassau Broadcasting and Vox Radio Group.
+Since its inception Foreman Associates has closed media transactions in excess of $2 billion dollars, including group transactions with NewMarket Media, Fritz Broadcasting and Black River Broadcasting.

 In 1994 Foreman was elected Vice President of the National Association of Media Brokers, representing over 70 member firms involved in the business of media transactions.

-In 1996 Foreman was nominated a Director of the Broadcasters Foundation of America [Broadcast Pioneers] and as Chair of the organization's Nominating Committee has been instrumental in the renaissance of the broadcast industry's sole benevolent organization.
-In 2011 Foreman was elected Vice-Chair of the Broadcasters Foundation of America.
+In 1996 Foreman was elected a director of the Broadcasters' Foundation [Broadcast Pioneers] and has been instrumental in the renaissance of the broadcast industry's sole benevolent organization and in 2011 was elected as Vice-Chair of the Broadcasters Foundation of America [BFOA].

 Foreman was the recipient of the Broadcasters Foundation of America Chairman's Award in 2006, reflecting his creation of the Katrina Fund to serve gulf coast broadcasters in need, following the devastating hurricanes in late 2005.
 The Katrina Fund provided over $250,000 in assistance from the Broadcasters Foundation of America to aid those affected by the disaster.